 Policies and Resources Applicable To All New Parents

-Effective September 1, 2018 — 6 weeks paid Parental Leave to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (birth mothers are also eligible for this paid leave).
+Effective September 1, 2018 — 6 weeks paid Parental Leave to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (parents who gave birth are also eligible for this paid leave).
 (SPG 201.30-6).

 Family Medical Leave Act (FMLA)

 The University supports leaves of absence under the Family Medical Leave Act (please see the University Human Resources web page for more details), which are available to all faculty and staff members.
 When you meet the eligibility criteria, you are entitled to receive University contributions toward medical and dental premiums for up to 12 weeks in a 12-month period.
-If you have questions or need further details, please visit the Work/Life Resource Center web page.
+If you have questions or need further details, please visit the Child and Family Care Website.

 Leaves of Absence Without Salary for Childcare